 verdi profile setdefault quicksetup

 From now on, all

 verdi commands will apply to the

 To quickly perform a single command on a profile that is not the default, use the

-verdi -p generic profile show will display the configuration of the
+verdi -p generic code list will display the codes for the

 generic profile, despite it not being the current default profile.